Skip to content ↓

 9.1 Punctuality

-• Pupils who arrive to school between 8.30-8.50 will be required to attend a 20 minute Community Conduct lunchtime detention that day.
+• Pupils who arrive to school between 8.30-8.50 will be required to attend a 20 minute break detention that day.

-• Pupils who arrive to school after 8.50 will complete a 24 hour placement in Reset.
+• Pupils who arrive to school after 8.50 will complete a 2 period + break placement in Reset.

-Parents are responsible for notifying school of any appointments that may make a pupil late to school so that they can be disapplied from the above process.
+Parents are responsible for notifying school well in advance of any appointments that may make a pupil late to school so that they can be disapplied from the above process.

 Where school is notified of personal circumstances that have caused a pupil to be late to school, the pupil may be disapplied from the above process.
 The academy’s judgement on when to make allowances is final.